arisygdc/mopoen-remake/README.md

 # MONITORING POTENSI ENERGI REMAKE
 This project is remake version of [mopoen](https://github.com/arisygdc/mopoen-remake), trying to explore my knowlege about golang, postgresql, and coding style.

+This API documentation describes the endpoints and request/response formats for the Mopoen Remake application.
+The API allows users to manage and monitor various sensors in different locations and retrieve their data.

+The API includes endpoints for registering and updating sensors, posting sensor values, retrieving registered sensors by ID, and retrieving historical sensor data.
+In addition, a new feature has been added to the API which allows users to retrieve average sensor values grouped by time of day (morning, afternoon, evening, and night).

+The API is designed to be used by software developers and other technical users who want to integrate Mopoen Remake's sensor management and monitoring functionality into their own applications.

 ## API Documentation
 Welcome to the API documentation for our sensing value endpoint.
 Here, you can learn how to interact with our API.